Is IBM Actually Based on Diversity or Indian Labor?

 Introduction

-Diversity is a term that sounds like it means one thing, but it used as a cover for something entirely different.
-The usage of the term by IBM is a perfect example of how the term is used to pretend it is describing something that it is not.
+Diversity is a term that sounds like it means one thing, but it is used as a cover for something entirely different.
+The term by IBM is a perfect example of how it is used to pretend it is describing something that it is not.

 Ginni Rometty’s on IBM’s Commitment to Diversity